-It is composed of members elected, from among them [en leur sein] and in equal number, by the National Assembly and the Senate, after each general or partial renewal of these Assemblies.
+It is composed of members elected, from among them [en leur sein], by the National Assembly, after each general renewal.
 It elects its President from among [parmi] its members.

 An organic law establishes the composition of the High Court of Justice, the rules of its functioning as well as the procedure applicable before it.